Please select the country or location you would like to see content from.

 Can Alzheimer's be prevented

-Getting older is the biggest risk factor for Alzheimer’s disease.
-However, it is important to note that it is not a part of normal aging.
+Getting older is the biggest risk factor for Alzheimer’s disease, but it’s important to note that it is not a part of normal ageing.

-· Balanced diet including daily fruit, vegetables, and whole grains; include oily fish twice a week
+• Eating a balanced diet including daily fruit, vegetables and wholegrains along with oily fish twice a week

-· Reduce alcohol to under 14 units a week, and have some alcohol-free days
+• Reducing alcohol intake to under 14 units a week, and having some alcohol-free days

-· Keep mentally active by learning new skills, reading, doing puzzles, and socializing
+• Keeping mentally active by learning new skills, reading, doing puzzles and socializing

-· Seek help for and treat any other medical conditions early, for example, depression, hearing loss, or sleep problems
+• Seeking help for and treating any other medical conditions early, for example, depression, hearing loss or sleep problems

 Was this helpful?